name-not-found/Transferencia-Radiativa/README.md

 - main.py
 - funciones.py

-The main module accounts for the calls to functions, defining global parameters (such as the light speed and Boltzman constant) needed for calculations and of course the main loop in wich we integrate the solution.
+The main file is where all functions are called and integrated as one and where we defined global parameters (such as the light speed and Boltzmann constant) needed for calculations and of course the main loop in which we have integrated for the solution.

-The funciones.py module defines the components needed to solve the **RTE** and additional functionalities such as data reading.
+The funciones.py module defines the components needed to solve the RTE.

 ## Results

-We show the following figure:
+As a result of our approximation we got the  following figure:

 ![result](img/rte_1.png)